-- o "Homosexual" is an outdated clinical term often used by anti-gay extremists to insinuate that being a gay or lesbian person is a disease or illness. - SOLUTION: LGBTQ individuals use a variety of different terms to self-identify.
+- "Homosexual" is an outdated clinical term often used by anti-gay extremists to insinuate that being a gay or lesbian person is a disease or illness. - SOLUTION: LGBTQ individuals use a variety of different terms to self-identify.
 The best course of action is to listen to how the individual self-identifies and use that term.

-YOU GUYS or other gender specific language
+• YOU GUYS or other gender specific language

-Using "you guys" or other gender specific language can alienate those in the office who do not identify with that particular gender.
-Try using gender-neutral language to ensure all individuals feel included.

-- PROBLEMATIC: I know I can count on you guys to do a good job on this report. - SOLUTION: I know I can count on all of you (or y'all) to a good job on this report. - DEFAMATORY LANGUAGE: It should go without saying that there are a number of words that the majority of the LGBTQ community find hurtful and offensive.
-Individuals should demonstrate respect and humanity towards the LGBTQ community and refrain from using defamatory language.
+- Using "you guys" or other gender specific language can alienate those in the office who do not identify with that particular gender.
+Try using gender-neutral language to ensure all individuals feel included. - PROBLEMATIC: I know I can count on you guys to do a good job on this report. - SOLUTION: I know I can count on all of you (or y'all) to a good job on this report. - DEFAMATORY LANGUAGE: Tranny, dyke, homo, fag, faggot, sodomite, shemale, it, shim, etc. The majority of the LGBTQ community finds these terms to be hurtful and offensive.